 Mazda is rumoured to be developing a successor to the legendary RX-7 and RX-8 sports cars – it’s called the Mazda RX-9.
 Here’s everything you need to know.

-While it’s too soon to confirm a date for the launch of the new RX-9 we could see the car as soon as 2020 and it’s likely to carry over some of the technology that will feature in Mazda’s new range-extender hybrid that will be revealed next month.
+While it’s too soon to confirm a date for the launch of the new RX-9, what we do know is that it’s likely to carry over some of the technology that features in the MX-30 R-EV, in particular the rotary petrol engine.

 There’s been talk of a new RX-9 – a successor to Mazda’s RX-7 and RX-8 sports cars – since the covers were whipped off the Mazda RX-Vision concept (pictured) way back in 2015.

-It’s a testament to that car’s design that, four years on, it looks fresher than some cars that have just been revealed.
+It’s a testament to that car’s design that, four years on, it looks fresher than some brand-new cars.
 There are some obvious stylistic similarities to the new Mazda 3 including its kinked grille and piercing headlights and the two cars share the flowing lines of Mazda’s Kodo design philosophy.

 What that rotary engine should also mean is that the RX-9 will be great to drive, its low centre of gravity and lightweight making the car feel nimble in corners.
-Like Mazda’s MX-5 sports car, you can expect the RX-9 to be rear-wheel drive and to send its power through a limited-slip differential that should make it easy to slide on track.
+Like the Mazda MX-5 sports car, you can expect the RX-9 to be rear-wheel drive and to send its power through a limited-slip differential that should make it easy to slide – on a race track, of course.